 Raising Government Children

-This episode is part of the Starting Points series, from Kinder Institute on Constitutional Democracy at the University of Missouri.
-Sara Gable is Assistant Professor and State Extension Specialist in the Department of Nutrition and Exercise Physiology at the University of Missouri.
-Cassandra Yacovazzi is Assistant Professor in History at the University of South Florida, Sarasota-Manatee.
+FB 27 (November 2019) was produced as a Starting Points series by Kinder Institute on Constitutional Democracy at the University of Missouri.
+Sara Gable, Cassandra Yacovazzi and Catherine Rymph discussed Raising Government Children: A History of Foster Care and the American Welfare State.
+At the time of record, Gable was Assistant Professor and State Extension Specialist in the Department of Nutrition and Exercise Physiology at the University of Missouri.
+Yacovazzi was Assistant Professor in History at the University of South Florida, Sarasota-Manatee.
+Listen here.

 This review appeared in the Journal for the History of Childhood and Youth 12, no. 2 (Spring 2019): 311-313.